-At any given time, there are more than 250 GDA puppies-in-training being raised by volunteer puppy raisers throughout Southern and Central California, as well as some parts of Washington, Oregon, Idaho, Colorado and Montana.
+At any given time, there are more than 250 GDA puppies-in-training being raised by volunteer puppy raisers throughout Southern and Central California.
 Puppy raisers range from families with kids, to empty-nesters, from full-time workers, to retirees, and from people with pets, to those who haven’t had a pet in many years.
 But they all have one thing in common; the desire to raise a puppy that will, hopefully, one day go on to help a blind individual lead a life of greater independence and mobility.

 Our puppies leave GDA to live with their puppy raisers at 7 to 8 weeks of age.
 These volunteers have agreed to and are responsible for teaching basic obedience and socializing their puppy for the next 16 to 18 months.
 With the support of GDA and their regional puppy raiser groups (11 in total), the puppies learn how to walk properly on a leash, sit, stay, lie down and come when called, along with having impeccable house manners.
 To socialize their puppies, the raisers take them just about everywhere they go and expose them to as many different situations as possible.
 When the puppy is about a year and a half, the puppy raisers bring them back to GDA, where they begin their formal training.
 This is when they learn the actual harness commands and how to lead a blind person.